Champagne Tsarine

 The Tsarine brand has always been positioned at a slightly lower price point than many of the top, prestigious brands, such as Lanson, but has enjoyed a good presence both in Europe and the UK, where it is immediately recognisable by its unusual, long-necked, curved column bottle.

-Intent on making their brand a success, the 2 brothers travelled throughout Europe, selling and developing their brand, and their travels inevitably brought them to the Tsarist court in Russia.
+In it's infancy, the 2 brothers travelled throughout Europe, selling and developing their brand, and their travels inevitably brought them to the Tsarist court in Russia.
 The Imperial Court and the Russian elite, keen to follow the fashions and style of France, and western Europe, were keen Champagne drinkers; swift to realise the potential of this wealthy society, the Chanoine brothers created the Tsarine brand.

 In the 19th century, Russia was the leading export market for Champagne, and the packaging and design of the Tsarine brand was unashamedly blatant in its homage to this market.
 The long bottle, and its swirling bring to mind Russian architecture at the time, especially Saint Basil’s Cathedral in Moscow.
 The colours, the emblems, the label, and the evocative name, all reflect the opulence of the Russian Imperialist court, prior to the Revolution.

 Today, whilst Tsarine has maintained a similar look, it has been positioned at the mainstream end of the Champagne market, and is perceived by some to look ‘tacky’, or too showy.
-A brand overhaul is in progress by the owners, with a more focussed brand positioning to be developed.

 What Styles of Champagne Do Tsarine Produce?